8 Ways to Improve Your Swimming Performance

 3. Incorporate an underwater kick

-If your breakouts provide that strong, power surge when you crest the water, your underwater kick is speed.
 Every wall, you should ensure that you have a good, strong underwater kick.
 At least enough to get you past the flags.

-But, you’re at your fastest in swimming at :
+You’re at your fastest in swimming at:

-- The start of your race off the block (or wall)
+- The start of your race off the block

 If you need any proof of this, just look at the underwater views of Olympic swimmers.
 When they push off the wall, they’re working their underwater kick.